UMESH HULE

 August 2021 - Present

-Area of research: studies on carbonation and carbonation-induced corrosion in concrete
+Area of research: Carbonation and carbonation-induced corrosion in reinforced concrete structures

 M.TECH.
 (Construction Management)